 Which specific tests should you use?

-The following tests are useful in measuring the quality of your hires for banking positions:
+At the core of retail work, the following tests are useful in measuring the quality of your hires:

 A numerical reasoning test assesses a potential employee's ability to deal with numbers quickly and accurately, which is particularly useful in a retail store when working at a cash register or till.
 The tests are typically short, timed assessments in a multiple-choice format, lasting between 10 to 45 minutes.

 The challenge isn't necessarily the difficulty of the mathematics involved, but the ability to cope under time pressure, since candidates have approximately one minute per question.
 This can help replicate serving customers at a till in a busy store; for example where a queue has formed.

 A personality test is a good indicator of aptitude and performance – for example how well you can build rapport, how likeable you are and how well you will fit in a team.

 The traits you are tested on relate to qualities you might expect for team-oriented and customer-facing roles such as a cashier, a retail salesperson or a sales manager.
 You might expect a candidate to have strengths in the following, which a personality test will identify:

 A verbal reasoning test examines your ability to comprehend written information, identifying whether it's a fact, if the text passage infers it and if you can draw logical conclusions.